hlynch/Biometry2021/docs/Week-9-lab.md

 ```

 <img src="Week-9-lab_files/figure-html/unnamed-chunk-24-1.png" width="672" />

+**<span style="color: green;">Checkpoint #3: Do you understand the difference in interpretation between a confidence interval and a prediction interval?
+Do you understand why the prediction interval is always wider? </span>**

 What do we do if we want to force the intercept through the origin (i.e., set the intercept to zero)?